CUSTOMIZING LUMINESCENT INORGANIC MATERIALS: FROM DESIGN TO APPLICATION

 Reference books, literature and slides provided by the teacher.

 The assessment of learning takes place by means of a short oral presentation supported by Power Point slides.
-The objective of the exam consists in verifying and evaluating the ability of the student to include at least one content of the course in her/his current PhD research project.
-The students must demonstrate critical thinking and the ability to expose the topic in a formal and concise manner using appropriate scientific language.
+The objective of the exam consists in verifying and evaluating the understanding of the program, the ability of critical thinking and the ability to expose the topic in a formal and concise manner using appropriate scientific language.

 Teaching is organized in frontal theoretical lectures in the classroom and an experimental section to introduce the students to the fundamental experimental setup of photoluminescence.
 PowerPoint slides will be used during the lessons.
 The teaching material will be shared with the students.